AdobeDocs/events.en/help/adobe-customer-success-webinars/2024/basic-to-intermediate-analysis-capabilities.md

 ## Main points

 * **Session Overview**
-  * The session is titled "Quickstart for Basic Intermediate Analysis Capabilities" and is led by Dr. Kirsten Schaffer.
+  * The session is titled "Quickstart for Basic Intermediate Analysis Capabilities" and is led by Dr. Kerstin Schäfer.
   * The session is being recorded, and the link to the recording will be sent to all registered attendees.

 * **Introduction of Speakers**